realkarych/teleplate/USAGE_GUIDE.md

 - *How to add my handler's modules?* — **So easy.
 Go to handlers package and create your modules.
 You must realize register_handlers() method that register all your message, callback_query and another handlers.
 DON'T forget submit created modules to RegisterFactory in main.py**
-- *Where I should store messages?* — **In misc you should create a messages package with abstraction layer with texts & integrated i18n if you need**
 - *Why do you use Singleton?
 It's anti-pattern!* — **So, I used Singleton only with APScheduler.
 In my opinion, instance of Scheduler in big project will be used in different separated services / in different parts of business-logic.